pierrep/lpmt/README.md

 ## New Features:
 * Improved slideshow functionality (including fades between slides)
-* Added option to auto fit image to quads
+* Added option to auto fit content to quads
-* Added ability to colorize images as well as control hue/saturation/luminance
+* Added ability to colorize content as well as control hue/saturation/luminance
 * Fixed quad copying using CTRL-C and CTRL-V
 * Added an option to draw outlines around masks in order to smooth the edges
 * Added the ability for a surface to receive small images via OSC
 * Added the ability to map different parts of a shared video to different quads
+* Fixed some bugs in the layer system, so now you can happily add and delete surfaces without issues

 Bug fixes or reports are welcome!